fourjuaneight/blog/content/uses.md

 - **[SoundSource](https://rogueamoeba.com/soundsource/)** - It's a simple app that audio management so much easier.
 - **[Hazel](https://www.noodlesoft.com/)** - A computer should run itself.
 This does the trick.
 - **[Bartender](https://www.macbartender.com/)** - Too much crap on the menubar.
+- **[CleanShot X](https://cleanshot.com)** - If you regularly take screenshots or screen recordings, this is the app you should be using.
+It's so powerful, but still manages to be very user-friendly.

-### Daily Apps
+### Mobile Apps
 - **[ShellFish](https://secureshellfish.app)** - _The_ iOS FTP app.
-- **[Working Copy](https://workingcopyapp.com)** - I can't believe this is an iOS app; paramount for mobile git-ing.
+- **[Working Copy](https://workingcopyapp.com)** - I can't believe this is an iOS app.
+Paramount for mobile git-ing.
-- **[Scriptable](https://scriptable.app)** - Sometimes you _just_ need a little JavaScript in your automation.
+- **[Scriptable](https://scriptable.app)** - Sometimes you just need a little JavaScript in your automation.
 - **[Castro](https://castro.fm)** - I always go back and forth between this and [Overcast](https://overcast.fm).
 I love Overcast for its quality build, but Castro has a fantastic UI.
 - **[Unread](https://www.goldenhillsoftware.com/unread/)** - This syncs to Feedbin.
 The UI is fantastic.
 - **[GoodLinks](https://goodlinks.app)** - This is honestly the best read-it-later app you can find.
 It's pretty much perfect.
-- **[Apollo](https://apolloapp.io)** - The _only_ Reddit app.
-- **[Ivory](https://tapbots.com/ivory/)** - Twitter is dead.
+- **[Ivory](https://tapbots.com/ivory/)** - Twitter and Reddit are dead to me.
 Mastodon is where it's at.
 The indie app scene is thriving right now, but when it comes to top-notch UX, you can't beat Tapbots.
 - **[Panels](https://panels.app)** - I read a ton of manga and the occasional comic.
 I buy most of my stuff digitally and prefer this to any native reader.
 It's an amazing app with iCloud sync and even [OPDS](https://en.wikipedia.org/wiki/Open_Publication_Distribution_System) server streaming stupport.
 - **[Prism](https://prism-music.app)** - Plex Amp is great, but if you want a no-nonsense audio player for your Plex music library, this is the app.
 - **[Prologue](https://prologue.audio)** - I usually read my books with a companion audiobook.
 I found this app (made by the same dev as Prism) which utilizes a Plex "music" library as an audiobook.
 It's wonderful.
 - **[Infuse](https://firecore.com/infuse)** - Keeping with the Plex, theme this is an amazing Plex video player.
 While I like the Plex apps, these tend to give you more controls, with a better UI, and far less clutter.

-There is several more hardware and software I use.
-But these are the main things I cannot live without daily.

 ### Plugins
 These are entirely for [VSCode](https://code.visualstudio.com), my text editor of choice.
 I've tried them all and this is what I like the best.
 And so do many other developers.
 I try to keep my plugin use to a minimum to prevent the app from running slow.
 Most of them are for some sort of syntax optimization.
 But the ones listed here are what enhance my everyday experience.

-- **[GitHub Copilot](https://copilot.github.com)** - It can be a bit obtrusive at times.
-But honestly, the quality has become so much better and provides good code more often than not.
 - **[GitLense](https://github.com/eamodio/vscode-gitlens)** - If you use the built-in Git functionality, this thing will add a lot of the features you might be missing.
-- **[Git History](https://github.com/pomber/git-history)** - I'll go as far as to say you need this plugin.
+- **[Git File History](https://github.com/pomber/git-history)** - I'll go as far as to say you need this plugin.
 Grab a file, run this plugin, and easily scroll through the version history.
 Such a life improvement.
-- **[GitHub Pull Request](https://github.com/Microsoft/vscode-pull-request-github)** - Instead of my usual [gum + Git + gh utility](https://github.com/fourjuaneight/dotfiles/blob/master/homedir/.zsh/func.zsh#L696-L728) for CLI PR creation, I've been trying out this plugin.
+- **[GitHub Pull Request](https://github.com/Microsoft/vscode-pull-request-github)** - Instead of my usual [gum/sk + Git + gh utility](https://github.com/fourjuaneight/dotfiles/blob/master/homedir/.zsh/func.zsh#L638-L819) for CLI PR creation, I've been trying out this plugin.
 There were some early bugs, but they've since been ironed out.
 Overall, it's great.
 If you're already using VSCode's built-in git functionality like I do, this will integrate nicely into your existing workflow and make it feature complete.
+- **[Error Lens](https://github.com/usernamehw/vscode-error-lens)** - Give your linter errors some nice color so they're easier to parse.
+- **[Pretty TypeScript Errors](https://github.com/yoavbls/pretty-ts-errors)** - You know those useless compiler errors that spit out a ton of unreadable gibberish?
+Yeah, this solves that.
 - **[TODO Tree](https://github.com/Gruntfuggly/todo-tree)** - If you're a TODO person, this will make finding them far easier.
 - **[Better Comments](https://github.com/aaron-bond/better-comments)** - This makes code comments easier to parse.
+- **[GitHub Copilot](https://copilot.github.com)** - It can be a bit obtrusive at times.
+But honestly, the quality has become so much better and provides good code more often than not.

 ## Tools
 Although there's a plethora of tools and apps available for development work, I often find some of them lacking.
 So this is a combination of handmade tools and some great open source options.
 These lists are the amalgamation of years of trial and error to find just the right combinations.
 I've also included some stuff I'm testing out.